jjgarrid/Sight-Reduction-Library/docs/complete_sight_reduction_tutorial.md

 - **Line of Position (LOP)**: A line on the chart along which the observer's position lies
 - **Assumed Position**: An approximate position, usually a round number, used for calculations

+### Aeronautical Navigation

+This software also supports celestial navigation from aircraft using specialized techniques and equipment.
+Key differences include:

+- **Bubble Sextant**: Instead of using the visible horizon, aircraft use a bubble sextant that provides an artificial horizon via a bubble mechanism
+- **Altitude Corrections**: Atmospheric refraction calculations account for the aircraft's altitude above sea level
+- **Movement Compensation**: Aircraft move rapidly, so position changes during the observation period must be accounted for
+- **Stability Challenges**: Aircraft motion and turbulence may affect observation accuracy, sometimes requiring multiple averaged observations

+The software includes both marine and aviation navigation modes, selectable through the `navigation_mode` parameter.

 ## Taking Sextant Observations

 Taking accurate sextant observations is crucial for successful celestial navigation.
 Here's a step-by-step guide: